franjsco/trackmyd-bot/README.md

 # trackmyd-bot

-trackmyd-bot - a telegram bot that locates your devices
+A telegram bot to track your devices.

 <img src="screenshot.png" height="400">

+This bot is written in Node.js

 ## Architecture